OpenText EnCase and OpenText Axcelerate training

 - Answer instructor queries through presentation chat at least three times per hour.

 - After purchasing an individual course, students have 12 months to use their vClass course credit (or for Annual Training Passport holders, until the Passport expires).
 Any unused credits will be forfeited after 12 months or when the passport expires.

 - Students must return unused materials within 60 days from the date of purchase to be eligible for a refund.
 All materials must be returned in resalable condition.

-Corporate and government agencies use EnCase software to search, collect, preserve and analyze digital information for the purposes of computer forensics investigations, information assurances, e-discovery collection, data loss prevention, compliance with mandated regulations and more.
+Corporate and government agencies use EnCase software to search, collect, preserve and analyze digital information for the purposes of computer forensics investigations, information assurances, electronic discovery collection, data loss prevention, compliance with mandated regulations and more.
 To help maximize their use of EnCase products, OpenText provides access to its world-class courses online with EnCase Training OnDemand.

 Take training courses anytime, anywhere

-EnCase Training OnDemand is designed specifically for professionals in law enforcement, IT, legal departments and government agencies who need to remain onsite due to investigation pressure, budget cuts or staffing concerns, but also need to prepare to provide credible testimonies for digital investigations.
+EnCase Training OnDemand is designed specifically for professionals in law enforcement, IT, legal departments and government agencies who need to remain onsite due to investigation pressure, budget cuts or staffing concerns, but also need to prepare and provide credible testimonies for digital investigations.
 With EnCase Training OnDemand, investigators can receive the critical training they need to do their jobs effectively, from anywhere in the world at their own convenience.

 Work with EnCase software and qualified instructors

 EnCase Training OnDemand offers the exact same level of training currently available at the OpenText training facilities.
 All exercises, lectures, quizzes and exams are presented online in guided, interactive tutorials and streaming video presentations.